swirldslabs/hedera-typewriter/README.md

 5. **Open the Game:** Open your web browser and navigate to `http://localhost:3000/game/index.html` to start playing the Speed Typing Game.
 The leaaderboard can be accessed at `http://localhost:3000/game/leaderboard.html`.

-6. **Booth Mode:** At conferences, you can run the game in one tab (`game/index.html`) and the leaderboard in another tab (`game/leaderboard.html`).
+**How to use at conference booths?** At conferences, you can run the game in one tab (`game/index.html`) and the leaderboard in another tab (`game/leaderboard.html`).
 This allows you to have a booth where people can play the game and see their scores in real-time.
 The leaderboard will automatically update every 2.5 seconds.

 ## 📜 License